T3 - Demographics#

 If you want to use realistic demographics for your model, you can adapt the data files and code snippet above to read in the relevant demographic data files for your country/setting.

-Note: - In the code block above, we set the units of the mortality data to 1, as opposed to 1/1000.
+Note: In the code block above, we set the units of the mortality data to 1, as opposed to 1/1000.
 If your data come in the form of deaths per 1000 people, set units to 1/1000.
+Note also that as per standard definitions, fertility_rate is defined per woman, whereas birth_rate is defined per person.